 26 May Corporation Tax Return

-To ensure avoidance of penalties, companies should notify HM Revenue & Customs within 3 months of commencing trading which is normally done by means of completing form CT41G.
+To ensure avoidance of penalties, companies should notify HM Revenue & Customs about corporation tax return within 3 months of commencing trading which is normally done by means of completing form CT41G.

 Filing Dates of Returns

 The corporation tax self-assessment return (CTSA) must be submitted to HMRC along with the accounts and tax computations, although it is possible to file all this information online through the HMRC website.
 The filing deadline for the CTSA return (plus accounts and tax computations) is normally 12 months from the end of the accounting period.
 If the return is late there are penalties as follows…

 - Up to 3 months late – £100 (increasing to £500 for a third consecutive late return)

 - Over 3 months late – £200 (increased to £1000 for a third consecutive late return)

 - 6 to 12 months late – Extra tax geared penalty of 10% of the unpaid tax.

 - More than 12 months late – 20% of the unpaid tax.